Timothy C. Hain, MD Page last modified: August 30, 2018

 FHM1 and FHM2 are characterized by enhanced susceptibility and sustained attacks of visual, somatosensory and aphasic auras as well as by prolonged motor weakness or paralysis.
 Photophobia, phonophobia, nausea and vomiting are also common symptoms.
 Motor weakness is uncommon in classic migraine (migraine with aura).

 There are also sporadic hemiplegic migraine patients -- presumably without the same underlying genetic abnormality.
 These are remarkable patients who develop recurrent paralysis on one side of the body, generally in combination with severe headaches.
+Most of the time, MRI is normal, but some of these patients have strokes.
 All of the patients that we have seen to date are women.
 Typically these patients are disabled.
 Depression is common as well (Louter et al, 2016).

 Although little has been published about this, we think that some patients with HM respond to carbonic anhydrase inhibitors (examples: acetazolamide, topiramate -- see references below), and also that some respond to verapamil (Yu et al, 2003).
 While valproate and lamotrigine are reportedly effective, so far we have not been impressed.
 We also think that haloperidol drops are sometimes very useful in aborting attacks.
 We are reluctant to use triptans in hemiplegic migraine, although evidence that they are dangerous (see below) is not present.
 All of these medications of course have their risks.